British Virgin Islands | Classic

 Total distance: about 13NM - 61 deg.
 Mag to Mosquito Island then 170 deg.
 Mag into the sound.
 Here, you WILL be beating all the way no matter what, so this one is a fairly long leg.
 Leave early to make the Sound by 1500 and make sure to get a mooring ball.
 If it is the high season or a holiday, that ETA is the latest we recommend.
 On your way up there, you have 2 possible stops:

-The famous Baths at the southern point of V.G. with huge boulder rocks, fabulous snorkeling, and intriguing caves.
+- The famous Baths at the southern point of V.G. with the mysterious boulder rocks, fabulous snorkeling, and intriguing caves - a MUST do.

 Whatever course you're following, if you are becalmed south of the Dogs, you will often find more wind if hugging the west coast of V.G., all the way from the Baths to Mountain Point.
 Just watch for a barely emerging rock breaking out due west of Colison Point, north of Spanish Town.

-After passing the last buoy though, you can reward yourself with a couple of exhilarating tacks inside the Sound, where it is always windy with flat waters.
+After passing the last buoy though, reward yourself with a couple of exhilarating tacks inside the Sound, where it is always windy with flat waters.

 If you HAVE to anchor, try to find room along Prickley Pear's south side or off Saba Rock, where the depth can be manageable.
 Other areas are too deep unless you have 200 feet of chain.